TransBioInfoLab/ad-meta-analysis/README.md

 1. Controlling bias and inflation in the association studies previously described on the "Single cohort analysis" section.
 2. Meta-analyzing individual CpG controlled results across different cohorts as described previously on section "Meta-analysis".
 3. Enrichment analysis of controlled results as described previously on section "Enrichment analysis of significant DNA methylation changes".
-4. Enrichment analysis using a logistic mixed effects regression model that accounts for correlations between CpGs
+4. Enrichment analysis using a logistic mixed effects regression model that accounts for correlations between CpGs.

 | File                 | HTML |
 |----------------------|-------------|